The JLPT is an internationally recognised qualification for non-native speakers of Japanese.

 No refund will be given under any circumstances once payment has been accepted, unless cancellation is made by the Japan Foundation, the Japan Education Exchanges and Services or The University of Edinburgh.

-The results for the JLPT 2016 (December) is now published online, available to view until the 30th of March 2017.
+The results for the JLPT 2017 (July) will be published online, available to view between 23 August and 30 October 2017.

 You will need your 8-digit Online Results Notification Numberical Password you created when you completed your application form as well as your Examinee Registration Number.
 If you require a reminder for your online password then please contact firstname.lastname@example.org.

-Hardcopies of Score Reports and Test Certificates for the JLPT 2016 (December) have been sent now.
-If you don't receive your report by the end of April 2017, please contact us.
+Hardcopies of Score Reports and Test Certificates for the JLPT 2017 (July) have been posted on the 22nd of September 2017.

 Statistics for pasts tests can be viewed by clicking on the following link: